Astronomical anniversary: Johannes Kepler's legacy | DW | 27.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Astronomer Johannes Kepler was born 450 years ago, December 27.
-His discoveries shape our understanding of the planets and the way satellites orbit Earth.
+Astronomer Johannes Kepler was born 450 years ago, on December 27.
+His discoveries have shaped our understanding of the planets and the way satellites orbit Earth.

-You may never have heard of Johannes Kepler, and that's no problem, but his legacy lives on all around usö.
-If Kepler was alive today, he would be celebrating his 450th birthday.
+You may never have heard of Johannes Kepler, and that's no problem, but his legacy lives on all around us.
+If Kepler were alive today, he would be celebrating his 450th birthday.
 He was one of those early thinkers who revolutionized science and the way we see and understand the universe — the natural world and life itself.

 Kepler was an astronomer and mathematician.
 He stands next to giants like Copernicus, Galileo and Newton.
 And today's science stands on their shoulders.

-Kepler was born on December 27, 1571, near what is now Stuttgart in Germany.
+Kepler was born on December 27, 1571, near what is now Stuttgart in southern Germany.

 He is best known for his discovery of three laws of planetary motion.
 Presented between 1609 and 1619, those laws describe how the planets orbit around our sun.